Lullabot/trusty32-lamp/README.md

 Converting a VirtualBox box to VMWare
 -------------------------------------

+_I'm not building VMWare images anymore.
+If anyone is interested in building and maintaining them, please open an issue._

 While it's easiest to update the existing VMWare base box, sometimes it's better to update a VirtualBox box and then convert it work with VMWare.